kimmotikka/gliderpiloting/README.md

 For retrieving the glider log from the dockserver I used John Kerfoot's dockserver mirroring system: https://github.com/kerfoot/dockserver-mirror

+Scripts still in beta state, be free to modify!

 ###Dataserver directory structure:
 ```